Industry vs. Academia: Which is the Better Place to Work as a Life Scientist?

-Maybe for some of you it’s a decision already made based on specific factors, such as: you hate teaching, you hate writing grants, you’re more interested in basic research than applied research, or you have concerns, moral, ethical, or cultural, with bottom line and commercial science.
+You may have already made the decision based on specific factors: you hate teaching, you hate writing grants, you’re more interested in basic research than applied research, or you have concerns, moral, ethical, or cultural, with the bottom line and commercial science.
 All of those are perfectly reasonable, depending on your own values, needs, wants and feelings regarding your career.

 It’s also important to point out that “industry” is a very broad term that describes two-and-three-person biotech startups and international conglomerates with thousands of employees.
-So generalities about “industry” should be understood to be just that, generalities.
-The same goes for academia—there’s going to be some differences between any university setting based on the institutions themselves, but also from small-to-medium-sized universities to large universities.
+So, generalities about the “industry” should be understood to be just that: generalities.
+The same goes for academia—there are some differences between any university setting based on the institutions themselves, but also from small-to-medium-sized universities to large universities.

 There are two broader considerations.
-According to a report published by Nature in 2011, the number of academic research scientists in the U.S. alone rose by 150 percent between 2000 and 2012.
-However, the number of tenured and other full-time faculty positions plateaued, and even declined in some places.
+According to a report published by Nature, the number of academic research scientists in the U.S. alone rose by 150 percent between 2000 and 2012.
+However, the number of tenured and other full-time faculty positions plateaued and even declined in some places.
 And on top of that, in 2013, of more than 40,0000 postdocs in the U.S., almost 4,000 of them had been postdocs for more than six years.

-In other words, on a jobs-available basis, industry has a definite edge over academia.
+In other words, on a jobs-available basis, the industry has a definite edge over academia.